wongwh2002/CS2113TeamProject/docs/DeveloperGuide.md

 ### Finding entries
 `FindCommand` validates and parses the given input to determine if it is finding entries in a `SpendingList` or an `IncomeList`.
 It then searches through the list based on specified fields (`amount`, `description`, or `date`) to display matching results.
-For `amount` and `description`, it can be a range, but for `description`, it is only a single keyword search

 ### Deleting entries
 `DeleteCommand` validates and parses the given input to determine if it is deleting a spending or an income.
-It then deletes the entry from the respective list(SpendingList or IncomeList) by calling the delete method of that list.
+It then deletes the entry from the respective list (SpendingList or IncomeList) by calling the delete method of that list.

-### Creating a budget
+### Setting a budget
 `BudgetCommand` first validates and parses the given input.
 It then determines whether the user wants to add a daily , monthly, or yearly budget.
 It then calls the respective method of the SpendingList to set the correct budget.

 ### Listing entries

-Since listing requires Wiagi to print items in the spendings and incomes list, the printing will be handled by the UI class.
+Since listing requires Wiagi to print items in the spendings and incomes list, the printing will be handled by the Ui class.

 #### Listing all entries